All Episodes

 And he said, in response, Rush, the sad reality is the Republican Party can no longer win simply by turning out its base.

-He said the American people are organizing themselves in groups.
+He said, the American people are organizing themselves in groups.

 They have to be approached and appealed to in that way.

-So that's why, you know, I I don't sit here and tell these people they don't know what they're talking about.
+So that's why, you know, I don't sit here and tell these people they don't know what they're talking about.

-Why can't we have a single identity and then come up with ways to get people's attention, maybe based on their groups?
+Why can't we have a single identity and then come up with ways to get people's attention maybe based on their groups?

-As the problem I said to this guy was that it's not just these people are organizing themselves in groups, they're organizing themselves as victims of the country.
+As the problem I said to this guy was that it's not just these people are organizing themselves in groups.

 They've been told the country's unfair and unjust and has victimized them.

-That the Democrats can't.
+But the Democrats can't.

-That's all they do is turn out their base.
+The Democrats can win with if that's all they do, is turn out their base.

 And I said, what about 2010 and what we all think is going to happen in 2014?